35mm to 120 Panorama Adapter + Mask Frame tested with Pentax 67

 - & more

-1. Plan layout: Since 35mm film curves more than 120 film, you should expect that the sharpness decreases towards the edges (at the perforation).
-This problem occurs mainly when using the adapter with 6x9 cameras.
-Cameras with removable film magazines, such as Hasselblad, Zenza Bronica, Mamiya RB, are less problematic. and 645 Pro, Rolleiflex SL66 etc.
+1. Flatness: Since 35mm film curves more than 120 film, you have to expect that sharpness falls off towards the edges (at the perforation).
+This problem mainly occurs when using the adapter with 6x9 cameras.
+Less problematic are cameras with removable film magazines, like Hasselblad, Zenza Bronica, Mamiya RB. and 645 Pro, Rolleiflex SL66, etc.

-2. Transport control: Since 135 film has no markings, it is not known how far to turn the film transport to avoid double exposures.
-One way to deal with this problem is to load the film and make two marks on the left and right edges of the exposed area.
-Then mark the position of the film transport and turn it until the right mark is at the left edge (reversed accordingly depending on the transport direction).
+2. Transport control: Since 135 film has no markings, you don't know how far to advance the film transport to avoid double exposures.
+One way to handle this problem is to load the film and make two marks on the left and right edges of the exposable area.
+Then mark the position of the film transport and turn it until the right mark is at the left edge (reversed depending on transport direction).

-3. Removal: If you do not want to remove the films in the darkroom (or in the changing bag), we recommend using a second 135 empty spool and securing the film there with tape.
-For this purpose, empty cartridges from companies like AP can also be used well.
+3. Removal: If you don't want to remove the films in the darkroom (or changing bag), we recommend using a second 135 empty spool and attaching the film there with Tesa tape.
+You can also use empty cartridges, e.g. from the company AP, for this.